 An eclectic mix of housing combined with a lively, vibrant culture and nightlife make East Austin a unique choice not replicable in any other area of the city.
 Historic homes, contemporary architecture, bungalows, and lofts over retail coexist in one small geographical area and is the perfect choice for someone looking for a convenient, central location that’s far from cookie cutter.
 Over the past decade, real estate values in East Austin – particularly in zip codes 78702 & 78721 – have steadily increased due to the renovation boom we’ve seen on virtually every street.
+Exterior renovations are important to perform on any house to increase property value.
+The secret to a successful exterior home remodel is to develop a strong plan beforehand.
+Investors and homeowners alike will benefit from taking the time to consider their desired outcome, and the steps required to get there.
 Gentrification began in the early 1900s with architectural styles ranging from revitalized bungalows to stately, ornate Victorian homes.
 Newer, modern-style homes have crept their way in the last ten years giving East Austin a full range of distinctive architecture.
 Scroll Down to Read our East Austin Neighborhood Guide.

 East Austin Homes for Sale